 By adding rubbers to the floor-tray it helps additional flex on the front of the kart which can add grip, too much front end grip than tighten your floor-tray and front end.
 Bars that the front spoiler attaches to.

 It’s extremely difficult to give a perfect setting because chassis differ Start with going as wide as possible and then adjust the spacers and move the wheels in slowly, when the wheels are at their widest setting you will have less front end grip.
-But if they too far in than you possibly could have too much front end and no rear end grip.
+But if they too far in then you possibly could have too much front end and no rear-end grip.

 Steering Arms, on some stub axles you can have two or three holes where you can attach the rose-joints.
 Inner setting will make your steering wheel more sensitive (Sharper turn in with less turn on the steering wheel) Visa versa as you go out.
-I personally favour the middle setting as it allows moderate steering turn in which is not over sensitive and allows the kart to flow into the turns.
+I personally favor the middle setting as it allows moderate steering turn in which is not over-sensitive and allows the kart to flow into the turns.